The Big Six Best Free Blog Sites

 - No plugin options

 - Free version maxes out at 6 pages

 You can choose to upgrade to the paid version, which starts out at $8/month.
-That gives you the option for revenue optimization as well as ad removal from Weebly directly.
+That gives you the opportunity for revenue optimization as well as ad removal from Weebly directly.

 The one aspect that many people tend to love about Weebly is the amount of support that is offered, no matter if you are on the free plan or the paid version.

 Squarespace is known for their beautiful and amazing templates that they offer.
 Bloggers around the world can’t say enough good things about their offerings.

 Squarespace is often what people use if they are searching for something even easier than WordPress so keep this on your radar when searching for free personal blog sites!
 But it is one of the priciest options starting out.